ThomasPiergiovanni/oc_p8/README.md

 To start the program, type the following in your bash.
 > python manage.py runserver

-The program is now ready to be used on your local environnment at the following adress: http://127.0.0.1:8000/.
+The program is now ready to be used on your local environment at the following adress: http://127.0.0.1:8000/.

 Please check *5.
 Users' guide* section bellow to use it.